2022 World Games: Participating nations

 On February 19, 2021, the International Olympic Committee announced that certain Russian athletes would be allowed to compete under the designation "ROC" (for Russian Olympic Committee) at the Tokyo 2020 and Beijing 2022 Winter Games.
-This penalty also applies through end of 2022 and would have been applied to events affiliated with the International Olympic Committee, such as The World Games.
+This penalty also applied through end of 2022 and would have been applied to events affiliated with the International Olympic Committee, such as The World Games.

 Following the 2022 Russian invasion of Ukraine, athletes from Russia along with Belarus were barred from the 2022 World Games, per the IOC's recommendations.
 Russia originally qualified 62 athletes while Belarus was set to send 11 athletes.
 Part of the ticket revenue was donated to Ukraine for rebuilding sports venues after the Russian invasion of the country.

 Athletes from 110 National Olympic Committees were scheduled to participate.
 In total, athletes from 99 delegations competed at the 2022 World Games.
 The only representative team in the 2022 World Games not represented by a National Olympic Committee were the Haudenosaunee teams competing in lacrosse.

-Costs

-The games cost $65.1 million to produce.
-It also provided a economic boost of about $165 million.
-However, after only generating $51 million in revenue from sponsorships and tickets, and a $5 million dollar bailout from the city of Birmingham, it resulted in a current loss of $10 million.
-In August 2022, Games CEO Nick Sellers said in a statement: “We have every intention to raise the associated funds and pay our vendors.”
+They were originally not allowed to enter by the International World Games Association due to not having a NOC.
+A special dispensation was made possible by an act of sportsmanship by the Ireland lacrosse team, who withdrew from its qualifying position to allow the Haudenosaunee to compete.